enaon/nodemcu-firmware/README.md

 net.ip.napt("192.168.4.1",1)

-** set the dns server the Ad dhcp server offers to client.
+** set the dns server the AP dhcp server offers to client.

 net.dns.setapdnsserver()
 Sets the IP of the DNS server offered from the Ap dhcp server to clients to resolve hostnames.